sborto86/project-IV-sentiment-analysis-api/README.md

 ### ./tools/sql_queries.py

-Functions to retrive the data from the database and populate it with new instances.
+Functions to retrieve the data from the database and populate it with new instances.

 ### ./config/sql_queries.py